-When having to coordinate our service unit’s bridging ceremony, I was surprised that I couldn’t easily find one that didn’t involve rituals like stepping on stones or bringing pieces to a tree a la pin the tail… I wanted something that made it feel like the girls were actually celebrating an accomplishment – and have an event that families who were attending could actually feel like they 1) could see something and 2) not go away with the impression that this was a goofy affair, especially since several girls (parents?) were unsure about continuing into Juniors.
+When having to coordinate our service unit’s bridging ceremony, I was surprised that I couldn’t easily find one that didn’t involve rituals like stepping on stones or bringing pieces to a tree a la pin the tail… I wanted something that made it feel like the girls were actually celebrating an accomplishment – and have an event that families who were attending could actually feel like they 1) could see something and 2) not go away with the impression that this was a goofy affair, especially since several girls (parents?) were unsure about continuing into Junior Girl Scouts.

 Our troop is actually based out of a church, so we held the ceremony at the parish’s reception hall.
 This is a brief program but you certainly could add to it based on your group’s traditions and needs.

 Multi-Level Girl Scout Bridging Program Outline

 - “As each girl cross the bridge today, you will receive a candle.
 This symbolizes the light you carry to the world as Girl Scouts.”

 - Each leader will introduce their troop and say 2-3 things they accomplished, then name girls one by one as they cross bridge.

 - Daisies bridge – receive unlit candle; welcomed by Brownies

 - Brownies bridge– receive unlit candle; welcomed by Juniors (siblings)